-- 1. The student has, in accordance with Article 5.9 of the EER the right to inspect their evaluated work.
+- The student has, in accordance with Article 5.9 of the EER the right to inspect their evaluated work.
 The examiner can choose either to: - a. organize a collective inspection hour or - b. have the students request an appointment within 10 working days after the announcement of the exam results. - 2.
 Exam inspections take place onsite. - 3.
-In the case of a collective inspection hour, students that have attended can request a follow-up individual inspection aimed at interaction.
-In case of a pressing ground for not being able to attend the collective inspection hour (e.g. overlapping classes or medical appointments, but NOT work or holiday), an individual appointment can be requested within the timeframe as stipulated under paragraph 1.b.
+In the case of a collective inspection hour, there must be room for interaction.
+In case of a pressing ground for not being able to attend the collective inspection hour (e.g. overlapping classes or pressing medical appointments, but NOT work or holiday), an individual appointment can be requested within the timeframe as stipulated under paragraph 1.b.
 Collective inspection hours are announced at least 5 days in advance on the Student Portal.